How To Control Cherry Shrimp Population?

 Why Do You Need To Control The Population?

-When the number of cherry shrimps get too large to handle, many problems can occur.
-For the following reasons we need to control the cherry shrimp population:
+When the number of cherry shrimps gets too large to handle, many problems can occur.
+For the following reasons, we need to control the cherry shrimp population:

 Too Much Bioload

-A good rule of thumb is to keep 2-3 cherry shrimps per gallon.
-So, if you have a 10 gallon tank, there shouldn’t be more than 30 cherry shrimps in the tank.
-If the number crosses 50-60 shrimps for a 10 gallon tank, then it can really get problematic.
+A good rule of thumb is to keep 2-3 cherry shrimp per gallon.
+So, if you have a 10-gallon tank, there shouldn’t be more than 30 cherry shrimp.
+If the number crosses 50-60 shrimp, then it can really get problematic.

-Also, performing too much water changes can make the water parameters inconsistent.
+Also, performing too many water changes can make the water parameters inconsistent.
 This is deadly for cherry shrimps.

 Owner: Kaz Brown